NowarKa/LinCode/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the `LICENSE` file for details.
+The software is licensed under a variant of the 3-clause BSD license, see the file `LICENSE`.

 ## References